-During the treatment process, part of the Cr(VI) introduced in the bath is consumed, as it is needed to build the passive protective layer of hydrated chromium oxide on the surface of the component.
-Cr(VI) is partly reduced to Cr(III) in this process.
+During the bath treatment process, part of the Cr(VI) introduced in the bath is consumed, as it serves as an oxidising agent in the stripping solution.
 Chromate-containing baths are kept for long periods and consumed chromate is replenished.